 We examine a large-scale mandatory food labeling regulation to identify its effects on consumer behavior.
 We take advantage of exogenous variation in product-labeling status arising from the gradual and asynchronous introduction of labeled products on store shelves many weeks before the regulation deadline.
-We combine individual-level scandata from a large retailer with on-the-shelf information on effective warning-label status for breakfast cereals, chocolates, and cookies.
+We combine individual-level scan data from a large retailer with on-the-shelf information on the actual warning-label status for breakfast cereals, chocolates, and cookies.
 We find that warning labels decrease demand and purchase probabilities in the cereal category only and the effect is larger on medium-low socioeconomic groups.
 We find inconclusive results of the warning label on chocolates and cookies.
-Overall, results suggest that the warning label effect is consistent with information disclosure being effective when the information is unexpected.
+Overall, results suggest that the warning label effect is consistent with information disclosure influencing consumers' choices when the advertised information is unexpected.

 Keywords: Food Labeling, Obesity, Public Policy, Consumer Behavior, Food Information

 JEL Classification: D12, I12, I18